 Key points include:

-In addition to the rear red bike reflector required by law, other options to increase your visibility on the road at night include using tyres with reflective side-walls, or to adhere extra reflective material to the rims, the frame or any bike bags you are carrying.
+Additional options to increase your visibility on the road at night include using tyres with reflective side-walls, rims with reflective strips, or to adhere extra reflective material to the frame or any bike bags you are carrying.

 For more detail on the science of reflectivity, what works and what doesn’t, please see the Audax Australia Safety Recommendations.